Alex313031/Tab-Shortcut-Tools/README.md

-# Tab-Shortcut-Tools
+# Tab Shortcut Tools
-Duplicate Tab, Pop out Tab, and New Tab to the Right - Configurable Shortcuts
+Chromium Extension to Duplicate Tab, Pop out current Tab, and add New Tab to the Right.
+You can configure the shortcuts at chrome://extensions/shortcuts.